Dr. Alexander Dimitrov

 My main research interests involve the study of neural information processing, neural coding and information representation in biological systems.
 In particular I am interested in understanding information processing functions of neural ensemble activity and the biological mechanisms through which these functions are implemented.
 Quantitative tools that I apply to achieve my research goals come mostly from branches of applied probability (information theory, signal processing theory, multivariate statistics, stochastic differential equations), dynamical systems theory and group theory.
 Many other branches of mathematics and statistics - optimization, operations research, and differential geometry being the ones I used most recently - are applicable in particular stages throughout my research.
 Furthermore, I hold the opinion that a biological system is understood sufficiently well when it can be modeled through an engineered artifact.
 Thus, my research has natural connections to applied engineering, through which information processing structures and functions of biological sensory systems can be translated into algorithms and signal processing devices.

 My current research concentrates on three basic aspects related to these issues: developing analytical tools and quantitative approaches to characterizing the neural representation of sensory stimuli; studying the statistical properties of natural sensory signals and their relations to biological sensory systems; and studying structure/function relations in biophysical models of neural systems.
 These research directions are flexible and are easily adaptable to new collaborations and research environments.
-Animal models that I use and have used in my work through collaborations include various insect sensory systems, the visual cortices of cat and macaque and the rat somatosensory cortex system.
+Animal models that I use and have used in my work through collaborations include various insect sensory systems, the visual cortices of cat and macaque, the rat somatosensory cortex system, and the auditory systems of mice, ferrets and marmosets.

 - Cummins, Dimitrov, Mayko, Portfors.
 Inhibition does not affect the timing code for vocalizations in the mouse auditory midbrain.
 Frontiers in Physiology, 5, doi: 10.3389/fphys.2014.00140, 2014